DTS1234/Programming-for-data-science-UPM-course-project/README.md

 portfolio_performance.py for data generation part and open the Portfolio_data_analysis.ipynb notebook file and run it in jupyter.

-The following anaconda environment with python 3.10 version, and the following packages installed are required:
+The following anaconda environment with python 3.10 version, and the following packages installed is required:

 Package              Version
 -------------------- ---------